All blog posts

 The sweet spot for Synthesia is high-volume, standardized content where human delivery is not critical: compliance training, HR onboarding, internal policy updates, and multilingual knowledge base articles.
 Outside that zone, real recordings win.

-• HR departments standardizing onboarding across regions
+• An HR department standardizing onboarding across regions